 Madigan's scientific expedition across the northern Simpson Desert was supported by Allen Simpson, the then President of the Royal Geographical Society in Adelaide, and a major financial backer of Madigan's work.
 This expedition contributed greatly to the scientific and popular understanding of the Simpson Desert.

 On his various commercial camel expeditions in the early 2000s, Outback Camel Company owner Andrew Harper realised the obvious need for dedicated research expeditions to explore and document those areas of the map that are never visited by conventional means - and in most cases, areas that may never have been surveyed at all.
-With four colleagues, he founded ADE in 2007 and after completing a 3 year pilot program, Australian Desert Expeditions Limited was listed on the Commonwealth Register of Environmental Organisations.

 * Glen McLaren, Beyond Leichhardt

 National Library of Australia. pic-an 2430028

 Photograph used by permission.